How to Use The Quality Reports

 Price transparency- identify the most common medical conditions and average charges by hospital.

-This section includes a feature for finding a physician by name, medical condition, or location.
-(Please note that only physicians who currently accept Medicare payment are included in this search feature.)
-The section also highlights several resources available to consumers who want information on physicians in Maryland including a link to the Board of Physicians and CMS’ Physician Compare.
+This section includes several resources available to consumers who want information on physicians in Maryland including a link to the Maryland Board of Physicians and CMS’ Physician Compare, (please note that only physicians who currently accept Medicare payment are included in this search feature.)
 A consumer checklist document is provided as a tool to help consumers plan for a visit with a doctor.

-The Maryland Guide to Long Term Care Services helps consumers understand the spectrum of services available including services that can be provided in their home (home health services), community (adult day care, senior centers), or in facilities such as assisted living and nursing homes.
-You can find a nursing home by name, location, or overall rating.
-There is also a Quick Compare feature that shows quality ratings for all nursing homes.
+The Maryland Consumer Guide to Long Term Care Services helps consumers understand the spectrum of services available including services that can be provided in the home (hospice and home health services), community (adult day care, senior centers), or facilities such as assisted living and nursing homes.
+You can find facilities by type, name, location, or overall rating.
+There is also a Quick Compare feature that shows quality ratings for all nursing homes, home health agencies, and hospices.

 The Guide includes a broad range of information such as: